Factbox: Saudi sovereign fund's strategy in focus

 Foreign commitments made by the PIF since 2015, based on Reuters and publicly announced deals, listed in chronological order:

-- PIF signed an agreement in July 2015 with the Russian Direct Investment Fund to jointly invest up to $10 billion, without specifying each party’s contribution or where the investments would be made.
-In 2017, Russia’s energy minister said the two had invested $1 billion in nine joint projects.
+* PIF signed an agreement in July 2015 with the Russian Direct Investment Fund to jointly invest up to $10 billion, without specifying each party’s contribution or where the investments would be made.
+In January, the head of Russia’s sovereign wealth fund said Saudi Arabia had invested $2.5 billion in Russian projects.

 Reporting by Saeed Azhar, Nafisa Eltahir and Tuqa Khalid.
 Editing by Carmel Crimmins